Westmoreland Museum of American Art

 An American Tradition: The Pennsylvania Impressionists

-In 1915, the artist and critic Guy
+In 1915, the artist

-Péne du Bois characterized Pennsylvania Impressionist painting
+and critic Guy Péne du Bois characterized Pennsylvania Impressionist

-Tradition: The Pennsylvania Impressionists, an exhibition organized
+American Tradition: The Pennsylvania Impressionists, an exhibition organized

 by the Westmoreland Museum of American Art (WMAA) in cooperation with Beacon